oyekanmiayo/rockito-bank/README.md

 # rockito-bank
-A project to demonstrate the basic functionalities of an online bank
+An overly simplified project to demonstrate the basic functionalities of an online bank